 Dr. Paul Nghiem (pronounced KNEE-em) is the George F. Odland Endowed Chair and Head of the Division of Dermatology at the University of Washington in Seattle.
-He sees patients at the Seattle Cancer Care Alliance and is an affiliate investigator at Fred Hutchinson Cancer Research Center.
+He sees patients at the Fred Hutchinson Cancer Center.

 He grew up in Olympia, Washington, attended Harvard College and then obtained MD and PhD degrees at Stanford University where he studied Cancer Biology and Immunology.